trinodb/trino/docs/src/main/sphinx/connector/hive-gcs-tutorial.rst

     SELECT * FROM orders;

-Writing GCS Data with Trino
+Writing GCS data with Trino
 ----------------------------

 Prerequisites